COP27 – UN Climate Change Conference 2022

 Each year, a country representing a different region of the world takes over the presidency of the Conference of the Parties (COP).
 Egypt was selected for 2022 and hosted the UN Climate Change Conference (COP 27) from November 7-18, 2022 in Sharm el-Sheikh, a remote resort town between the desert of the Sinai Peninsula and the Red Sea.

 We were on the ground in Sharm El Sheikh, Egypt as part of a 60 member It Takes Roots Frontline delegation made up of Climate Justice Alliance, Grassroots Global Justice Alliance, Indigenous Environmental Network, Indigenous Climate Action, Just Transition Alliance and The Black Hive at Movement for Black Lives.
 We also worked collaboratively with other organizations such as La Via Campesina and the World March of Women.

 We’ve had the privilege to witness frontline communities and members of our alliance demonstrate brilliance every day here in Egypt from members like Valencia Gunder with The Smile Trust, to Moneka de Oro with Micronesia Climate Change Alliance and others, who have gone the distance, bringing the same power they hold at home with their communities to this global platform.

-Over the past two weeks, we’ve met with policy makers and US members of Congress, engaged in dozens of panels like Global Grassroots Feminist Frameworks for Climate Justice and Frontline Solutions to the Climate Crises, along with demonstrations including No More Stolen Relatives on Stolen Land, Action in solidarity with Egypt’s political prisoners and more!
+Over the course of two weeks, we met with policy makers and US members of Congress, engaged in dozens of panels like Global Grassroots Feminist Frameworks for Climate Justice and Frontline Solutions to the Climate Crises, along with demonstrations including No More Stolen Relatives on Stolen Land, Action in solidarity with Egypt’s political prisoners and more!